Pylons/pyramid/docs/narr/extending.rst

 Rules for Building An Extensible Application
 --------------------------------------------

-There's only one rule you need to obey if you want to build an extensible :mod:`repoze.bfg` application: you must not use the ``@bfg_view`` decorator or any other decorator meant to be detected via the ZCML ``<scan>`` directive.
+There's only one rule you need to obey if you want to build a maximally extensible :mod:`repoze.bfg` application: you should not use the ``@bfg_view`` decorator or any other decorator meant to be detected via the ZCML ``<scan>`` directive.
 Instead, you must use :term:`ZCML` for the equivalent purpose. :term:`ZCML` statements that belong to an application can be "overridden" by integrators as necessary, but decorators which perform the same tasks cannot.

 It's also often helpful for third party application "extenders" (aka "integrators") if the ZCML that composes the configuration for an